brian14708/wh-briefings/statements-releases/2022-03/2022-03-02-a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-ukraine.md

 modified_time: 2022-03-02 10:53:58-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/02/a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-ukraine/
 published_time: 2022-03-02 10:55:00-05:00
-title: A Message to the Congress on the Continuation of the National Emergency with Respect to Ukraine
+title: "A Message to the Congress on the Continuation of the National Emergency with\
+  \ Respect to\_Ukraine"
 ---

 TO THE CONGRESS OF THE UNITED STATES: